Josh Williams (racing driver): National series

 On January 29, 2019, it was announced that Williams would move over to DGM's No. 36 car for the 2019 NASCAR Xfinity Series season.
 After gambling on pit strategy, Williams finished a then-career-best sixteenth in the Boyd Gaming 300 in early March.
 He later improved on that career-best with his first career top-ten, an eighth at Talladega Superspeedway in the spring.
 The finish helped Williams and DGM bounce back from a sponsor who failed to pay the team in the beginning portions of the year.

 Williams returned to DGM in 2020, piloting the team's No. 92 entry.
 He reeled off two top-ten finishes in the month of October, including a career-best sixth-place finish at Kansas Speedway that came only a day after the death of one of Williams' employees.
 On October 31, Williams and the team confirmed another full-season effort in 2021.
-Following the 2021 season, Williams and DGM parted with Williams taking an opportunity that will help him reach racing on Sundays.
+Following the 2021 season, Williams and DGM parted, with Williams taking an opportunity that would help him pursue racing on Sundays.

 Williams moved to the No. 78 in 2022, driving for B. J. McLeod Motorsports.

-Williams made his first career NASCAR Cup Series start at the 2022 Food City Dirt Race, and will drive the No. 78 for Live Fast Motorsports.
+Williams made his first career NASCAR Cup Series start at the 2022 Food City Dirt Race, and would drive the No. 78 for Live Fast Motorsports.